-- 8341.5.
-To ensure that the annual and final reports required pursuant to Section 8343 provide useful comparative information, the Legislative Analyst and the Senate Office of Research shall review the evaluation design, the baseline data, and the data collection proposed in the child care subsidy plan of the county before the plan is submitted to the local child care planning council for approval. - SEC.
-95. Section 8342 of the Education Code is amended to read: - 8342. (a) The plan shall be submitted to the local-child care planning council for approval.
-Upon approval of the plan by the local-child care planning council, the county board of supervisors shall hold at least one public hearing on the plan.
-Following the hearing, if the county board of supervisors votes in favor of the plan, the plan shall be submitted to the Child Development Division of the department for review. - (b) Within 30 days of receiving the plan, the Child Development Division shall review and either approve or disapprove the plan. - (c) Within 30 days of receiving any modification to the plan, the Child Development Division shall review and either approve or disapprove that modification to the plan. - (d) The Child Development Division may disapprove only those portions of the plan or modifications to the plan that are not in conformance with this article or that are in conflict with federal law. - 35 SEC.
-96. Section 8343 of the Education Code is amended to 36 read: - 8343. (a) Upon approval of the plan by the Child Development Division, the County of San Mateo shall annually prepare and submit to the Legislature, the Department of Social Services, and the department a report that summarizes the success of the pilot project and the county's ability to maximize the use of funds and to improve and stabilize child care in the county.
+8341.5.
+To ensure that the annual and final reports required pursuant to Section 8343 provide useful comparative information, the Legislative Analyst and the Senate Office of Research shall review the evaluation design, the baseline data, and the data collection proposed in the subsidy plan of the county before the plan is submitted to the local planning council for approval.

+- 8342. (a) The plan shall be submitted to the local planning council for approval.
+Upon approval of the plan by the local planning council, the county board of supervisors shall hold at least one public hearing on the plan.
+Following the hearing, if the county board of supervisors votes in favor of the plan, the plan shall be submitted to the Child Development Division of the department for review. - (b) Within 30 days of receiving the plan, the Child Development Division shall review and either approve or disapprove the plan. - (c) Within 30 days of receiving any modification to the plan, the Child Development Division shall review and either approve or disapprove that modification to the plan. - (d) The Child Development Division may disapprove only those portions of the plan or modifications to the plan that are not in conformance with this article or that are in conflict with federal law.

-(b) On or before December 31, 2008, the County of San Mateo shall submit a final report to the Legislature, the Department of Social Services, and the department summarizing the impact of the plan on the child care needs of working families.
+- 8343. (a) Upon approval of the plan by the Child Development Division, the County of San Mateo shall annually prepare and submit to the Legislature, the State Department of Social Services, and the department a report that summarizes the success of the pilot project and the county's ability to maximize the use of funds and to improve and stabilize care in the county. - (b) On or before December 31, 2008, the County of San Mateo shall submit a final report to the Legislature, the State Department of Social Services, and the department summarizing the impact of the plan on the care needs of working families.

 8344.
-The County of San Mateo may implement its individualized county-child care subsidy plan until January 1, 2014, at which date the County of San Mateo shall terminate the plan.
-Between January 1, 2014, and January 1, 2016, the County of San Mateo shall phase out the individualized county-child care subsidy plan and, as of January 1, 2016, shall implement the state's requirements for-child care subsidies.
-A child enrolling for the first time for subsidized-child care in San Mateo County after January 1, 2014, shall not be enrolled in the pilot program established pursuant to this article and is subject to existing state laws and regulations regarding-child care eligibility and priority.
+The County of San Mateo may implement its individualized county subsidy plan until January 1, 2014, at which date the County of San Mateo shall terminate the plan.
+Between January 1, 2014, and January 1, 2016, the County of San Mateo shall phase out the individualized county subsidy plan and, as of January 1, 2016, shall implement the state's requirements for subsidies.
+A child enrolling for the first time for subsidized care in San Mateo County after January 1, 2014, shall not be enrolled in the pilot program established pursuant to this article and is subject to existing state laws and regulations regarding care eligibility and priority.

 SEC.
-98. The heading of Article 15.5 (commencing with Section 8350) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:
+99. The heading of Article 15.5 (commencing with Section 8350) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:

 Article 15.5.
-Child Care for Recipients of the CalWORKs Program
+Recipients of the CalWORKs Program